marcoimproda/basic-calc-react-redux/README.md

 # basic-calc-react-redux

-Basic calculator made with React and Redux
+A Basic calculator made with React and Redux: You can add, subtract, multiply and divide.
+Plus with Redux there is a persistent state and history is saved on localStorage.